-The Uniform Code of Military Justice (UCMJ) is located in Sections 801 through 946a, Title 10, United States Code (U.S.C.).
+The Uniform Code of Military Justice (UCMJ) is in Sections 801 through 946a, Title 10, United States Code (U.S.C.).
 Congress enacted the UCMJ in 1950 as a major revision of then-existing military criminal law.
-Congress has amended the UCMJ on a number of occasions since then, with significant changes occurring in 1968, 1983, 1984, 2012-2014 and 2015-2016.
-The Military Justice Act of 2016 (passed in the FY16 NDAA) went into effect on 1 January 2019, and is the most comprehensive overhaul of the military justice system since 1984.
-The President implements the UCMJ through Executive Orders pursuant to his authority under Article 36, UCMJ (Section 836, Title 10, U.S.C.).
+Congress has amended the UCMJ on a number of occasions since then, with significant changes occurring in 1968, 1983, 1984, 2012-2014, 2015-2016, 2019 and 2021.
+The Military Justice Act of 2016 (passed in the FY16 NDAA) went into effect on 1 January 2019.
+The President implements the UCMJ through Executive Orders pursuant to his authority under Article 36, UCMJ (Title 10, U.S.C. § 836).
 Those Executive Orders form a comprehensive volume of law known as the Manual for Courts-Martial (MCM).
-The Executive Order implementing the Military Justice Act of 2016 is Executive Order 13825.
+Executive Order 13825 implemented the Military Justice Act of 2016.

 The Preamble to the MCM explains that the purpose of military law "is to promote justice, to assist in maintaining good order and discipline in the armed forces, to promote efficiency and effectiveness in the military establishment, and thereby to strengthen the national security of the United States."
-In the opinion of many legal scholars, the UCMJ has not only kept pace with innovations in civilian criminal jurisprudence, but has actually led the way in establishing more procedural safeguards to protect the rights of those accused of criminal offenses.
+In the opinion of many legal scholars, the UCMJ has not only kept pace with innovations in civilian criminal jurisprudence but has actually led the way in establishing more procedural safeguards to protect the rights of those accused of criminal offenses.
 For instance, the military had its own, broader version of the "Miranda rights" 15 years before the U.S. Supreme Court recognized that right for civilian suspects.
-In addition, an accused facing the potential of a general court-martial (the most serious level of courts-martial) has far greater rights during a preliminary Article 32 hearing than does a civilian suspect before a grand jury.
-Similarly, Article 25 of the UCMJ, governing the selection process of members, requires the convening authority to detail members who are "best qualified for the duty by reason of age, education, training, experience, length of service, and judicial temperament."
+In addition, an accused facing the potential of a general court-martial (the most serious level of courts-martial) has far greater rights during an Article 32 preliminary hearing than does a civilian suspect before a grand jury.
+Similarly, Article 25 of the UCMJ, governing the selection process of courts-martial panel members, requires the convening authority to detail members who are "best qualified for the duty by reason of age, education, training, experience, length of service, and judicial temperament."
 This process of selecting highly qualified individuals has no counterpart in the summoning of civilian jurors.
-Court-martial members are not randomly selected, but rather, they are deliberately chosen on the basis of who is best qualified to sit as a court member.
+Court-martial members are not randomly selected, but rather, are deliberately chosen on the basis of their qualifications.